 Artemis and Orion revel in each other’s company, but when her army arrives, she must bid Orion farewell.
 As Artemis and her army are preparing to hunt, Callisto and Apollo arrive.
 Callisto claims she has been attacked.
 Artemis is furious and wants to kill the attacker.
 Apollo points off in the distance, but Artemis cannot see who it is.
 Apollo guides her, and Artemis’ arrow finds Orion.
 He dies in her arms.
 Artemis realizes she has been tricked.
 Apollo escapes her wrath, but, in revenge for her loss, Artemis turns Callisto into a bear.
 Showing none of the pain she feels, Artemis gathers her retinue and leaves.
 When she finds herself alone, she breaks down as she remembers her friend Orion.
 Her army returns, and she seizes command of her emotions.

-Eros is plotting his revenge on Artemis forshooting an arrow at him when Iris, messenger to the gods, arrives with news for his mother.
+Eros is plotting his revenge on Artemis forshooting an arrow at him when Iris, messenger to the gods, arrives with news from his mother.
 A young mortal girl, Psyche, has surpassed her

 in beauty.
 Iris shows Aphrodite a vision of Psyche walking in the forest.
 Enraged, she sends her son to kill Psyche.
 Instead, Eros, dressed as a mortal and disguised by a mask, falls in love with her, and she with him.
 As Psyche and her family prepare for her wedding to Eros, her sisters encourage her to look under his mask, but she has promised him she will not.
 Eros arrives in his disguise and the two are married.
 While she is in bed with Eros, Psyche’s curiosity gets the best of her, and when he falls asleep she looks under his mask.
 The oil from her lamp burns Eros and awakens him.
 Feeling betrayed, he leaves her.
 The distraught Psyche runs to her family, and they advise her to go to Aphrodite.
 She does, and Aphrodite promises to help her.